Skip to main content

 Invention of the Year Awards

 To celebrate innovative campus research, the University of Maryland has been recognizing winners of the Inventions of the Year since 1987.
-In that time, 120 inventions have been awarded the high distinction, selected for their
+In that time, more than 120 inventions have been awarded the high distinction, selected for their

 Beginning in 2016, the Innovate Maryland platform was established to form a series of programs, bringing together various departments at the University of Maryland, all supporting innovation and entrepreneurship.
-In that spirit, to celebrate inventions disclosed in 2024 and Maryland entrepreneurs, please join UM Ventures, College Park for
+In that spirit, to celebrate inventions disclosed in 2025 and Maryland entrepreneurs, please join UM Ventures, College Park for

-Learn more about the finalist inventions
+Learn more about the 2025 finalist inventions

 Nominated in the Information Sciences category